Complex Decision Making in Emergency Care

 Supporting emergency medical teams to reach critically ill or injured patients

-Ambulance services around the UK consist of various emergency care staff, including pre-hospital critical care teams - specialist teams with extra training, equipment and expertise in treating patients with a critical care need who have suffered a major trauma.
+Ambulance services around the UK consist of various emergency care staff, including pre-hospital critical care teams.
+These are teams with extra training, equipment and expertise for assisting patients who need specialist care.

 The challenge

-The role of national, regional and organisational policy frameworks, protocols and regulations which directly influence how the different teams and professionals need to negotiate risk vis-a-vis institutional priorities, resource allocation and performance indicators (P.A.R.S.E.999).
+- The role of national, regional and organisational policy frameworks, protocols and regulations which directly influence how the different teams and professionals need to negotiate risk vis-a-vis institutional priorities, resource allocation and performance indicators.

 Our approach

-Professor Jo Angouri, a Sociolinguist and expert in interaction analysis at The University of Warwick, is working with colleagues from the University of Bristol, the Emergency Medical Retrieval and Transfer Service (EMRTS), Wales Air Ambulance Charitable Trust (WAACT) and the Welsh Ambulance Services NHS Trust (WAST) to undertake research to address these challenges.
+Professor Jo Angouri, a Sociolinguist and expert in Interaction Analysis at The University of Warwick, is working with colleagues from the University of Bristol, the Emergency Medical Retrieval and Transfer Service (EMRTS), Wales Air Ambulance Charity (WAA) and the Welsh Ambulance Services University NHS Trust (WAST) to undertake research to address these challenges.

 Our impact